demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 After the playbook is triggered, the relevant logs are queried based on the parameters in the change request.
 The purpose of this action is to provide information to assist in deciding whether to approve or reject the request.
 If a ticketing system integration (ServiceNow or Jira)  is available, the logs are uploaded to the issue/incident and are linked to the Cortex XSOAR incident.
 An email is sent to the security team asking them to approve or reject the change request.

-If the request is rejected, the issue/incident is closed with the relevant comments and the incident in Cortex XSOAR is also closed.
+If the request is rejected, the issue/incident is closed with the relevant comments and the incident in Cortex XSOAR is closed.

-If the request is approved, the user receives an option to deploy the new policy in the DEV environment for testing before deploying it in the PROD environment.
+If the request is approved, the user receives an option to deploy the new policy in the development environment for testing before deploying it in the production environment.
 This option is configured in the playbook inputs.

-If after testing in the DEV environment, the user decides to reject the change request, the issue/incident is closed with the relevant comments and the Cortex XSOAR incident is also closed.
+If after testing in the development environment, the user decides to reject the change request, the issue/incident is closed with the relevant comments and the Cortex XSOAR incident is also closed.

 If the user decides to approve the request, the request is forwarded to the **PAN-OS create or edit policy** playbook.
 This playbook is responsible for changing the existing policy.
 The playbook first checks which security policy matches the change request parameters.

 If there is no security policy that matches the request, a new policy is created.

-If there is a security policy that matches the request, the user can choose to one of the following options:
+If there is a security policy that matches the request, the user can choose one of the following options:
 - Create a new hardening rule.
 - Manually review the relevant rule.
 - Edit the existing rule.

 If the user chooses to edit the existing rule, the **PAN-OS edit existing policy** playbook is executed.
-This is a dedicated playbook for editing policies in Pan-os and Panorama.
+This is a dedicated playbook for editing policies in PAN-OS and Panorama.
 A data collection form is sent to the users to retrieve the relevant details for editing the policy such as: element to change, element value, and the behavior.

 After the execution of this playbook and the change in the policy, the request owner is required to validate the change.
 After the validation phase is completed, the issue/ticket is closed.

-## Flow documentation
+## Workflow documentation

 As part of this pack’s workflow, all important decisions made during the change management are documented in Cortex XSOAR and mirrored to the issue\ticket in the ticketing system.